-In this tutorial we will be going through the process of creating a Photoshop brush that resembles a realistic paint brush stroke.
+In this tutorial, we’ll be going through the process of creating a Photoshop brush that resembles a real paintbrush stroke.
 Although there are already a number of brush packs of this kind available, being able to create your own will give you more flexibility.
 Here’s a preview of what we will be creating.

 To complete this tutorial you will need the following items: